radoslawik/InDepthSearch/README.md

 | Case-sensitive search | + | + | + |
 | Search in images<sup>***</sup> | + | - | - |

 <sup>*</sup>  Currently the user is allowed to search only for one word/phrase.
-Support for multiple search entries is provisioned for next pre-release.
+Support for multiple search entries is provisioned for next release.

 <sup>**</sup>  ODT format is not available yet.